|

 The way I am needs to change

 Being stagnant is not endorsed in scripture.
 Nor is hanging onto the way I am.
 Instead, many verses provide the challenge to bear fruit, grow, change, and become transformed.
 There is no room for excuses regardless of our genetics, the way we’re wired, or our personality.
-Own the sin nature, but don’t hang onto it as an excuse for the way I am.
+Own the sin nature, but don’t hang onto it as an excuse for acting the way you do.
 Instead, change course!
 We must reckon with the way I am and make a conscious effort to shed that old skin and grow new qualities that prove we belong to the King.

 The next time those words of excuse pop into your head, STOP.
 Don’t excuse yourself.
 Instead, try saying “This does not come easily for me, but I am going to use this challenge to grow and become more like Jesus instead of more like me.”